Skip to content

 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, no accidental explosions have been reported in Algeria.
+Since the Small Arms Survey began collecting data in 1979, no accidental explosions have been reported in Algeria.

 Cases of diversion